Tiruchirappalli Rock Fort: History

 In the mid 14th century, the region was controlled by the Delhi Sultanate after Malik Kafur's raid on South India.
 They were ousted and the region came under the control of Vijayanagara.
-During the early part of the 16th century, the region came under the control of the Madurai Nayaks, who were the earlier governors of Vijayanagara Empire.
+During the early part of the 16th century, the region came under the control of the Madurai Nayaks, the earlier governors of the Vijayanagara Empire.
 However, it was under the Nayaks of Madurai that Tiruchirapalli prospered in its own right and grew to be the city that it is today.
 The Madurai Nayaks constructed the Rock Fort Temple Lake along with major walls as foundations, establishing the town as a trading city and later, their capital.
 After the Nayaks, the fort palace was occupied by the invader Chanda Sahib, as he ruled in conjunction with the alliance with the Kingdom of France.
 He lost this command when the French lost to the British who seized the fort after the Carnatic wars.
 This enabled the British to gain a foothold in Tamil Nadu and later all of South India.

 In modern times, the fort is maintained and administered by the Chennai Circle of the Archaeological Survey of India.
 The fort is one of the prominent tourist destinations in Tamil Nadu.

-In 1849 there was a stampede at the Rockfort Uchipillayar temple and approximately 500 people died as per Nandanthai Vazhi,Kavery book written by Thi.Janakiran-Sity duo.
-The cause of stampede is unknown.